 Our gallery is in an historic building and this could make access difficult for some of our visitors.
 The details below should be helpful in planning your visit.

 Help and Assistance

-Our Welcome Team are there to help all of our visitors.
+Our Visitor Experience Team are there to help all of our visitors at any point during a visit.
 They can help you find your way around the gallery and answer any questions you may have.